ScalefreeCOM/datavault4dbt/.github/pull_request_template.md

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.

-- [ ]
+- [ ] Tests you ran

 **Test Configuration**:
 * datavault4dbt-Version:
-* dbt-Version: Cloud/Core, Versionnumber
+* dbt-Version: _cloud/core, version number_
 * dbt-adapter-Version:

 # Checklist:

 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the documentation or included information that needs updates (e.g. in the Wiki)